How Anxiety Affects Sleep: Signs and Solutions

 Establishing a Calming Bedtime Routine

-Furthermore, reserving the bedroom for sleep and quiet activities can reinforce a positive association with rest.
-This approach, known as “bedroom sanctity,” encourages the mind to view the space as a refuge from daily stress, rather than an extension of it.
+Reserving the bedroom for sleep and quiet activities reinforces a positive association with rest.
+This approach, known as “bedroom sanctity,” encourages the mind to view the space as a refuge from daily stress.

 Cognitive and Mindfulness Techniques

-Cognitive Behavioral Therapy (CBT) specifically targeted at insomnia (CBT-I) has demonstrated efficacy in helping individuals reshape negative thought patterns about sleep.
-By challenging catastrophic assumptions—such as “I’ll never get any rest again”—individuals can reduce panic that arises when sleep does not come easily.
+Cognitive Behavioral Therapy for insomnia (CBT-I) has demonstrated effectiveness in reshaping negative thought patterns about sleep.
+By challenging catastrophic assumptions like “I’ll never get any rest again,” you can reduce panic when sleep does not come easily.

 Lifestyle Changes and Support